-Despite the softening of flour prices, the Company's Flour business under SMMI registered revenue almost at par with 2012's level because of higher volume.
-The improvements in wheat cost helped the business surpassed operating income in the same period of 2012.
+Despite the softening of flour prices, the Company's Flour business under SMMI registered a modest revenue growth of 1% largely on account of volume increase.
+The improvements in wheat cost helped the business surpass operating income in the same period of 2012.